-Your healthcare provider examines you and asks about your symptoms and health history.
-You may also have one or more of the following:
+Your healthcare provider will examine you and ask about your symptoms and health history.
+You may also have 1 or more of these tests:

-Urine test to take samples of urine and have them checked for problems.
+Urine test.
+Urine samples are taken and checked for problems.

-Urinary diary to record how much fluid you take in and urinate out in a 3 day period.
+Urinary diary.
+You record how much fluid you take in and urinate out for 3 days.

-Bladder ultrasound to study the bladder as it empties.
-Ultrasound uses sound waves to create detailed images of the inside of the body.
+Bladder ultrasound.
+This studies the bladder as it empties.
+Ultrasound uses sound waves to make detailed images of the inside of the body.

-Cystoscopy to allow the healthcare provider to look for problems in the urinary tract.
-The test uses a thin, flexible scope called a cystoscope with a light and camera on the end.
-The scope is inserted into the urethra (the tube that carries urine out of the body).
+Cystoscopy.
+This test lets the provider look for problems in the urinary tract.
+The test uses a thin, flexible scope (cystoscope) with a light and camera on the end.
+The scope is put into the tube that takes urine out of the body (urethra).

-Urodynamic studies, a battery of tests designed to measure and record many aspects of urinary bladder function, including pressures, volume, and urine flow.
+Urodynamic studies.
+This is a group of tests.
+They measure and record many aspects of urinary bladder function.
+This includes pressures, volume, and urine flow.

 Treatment depends on the cause and severity of your OAB.
-Treatments may include the following:
+Treatments may include:

-Changing urination habits may be suggested.
-For instance, your healthcare provider may suggest that you urinate as soon as you feel the urge.
+Changing your urination habits.
+Your healthcare provider may advise you to urinate as soon as you feel the urge.
 You may also need to limit how much fluid you have during the day.

-Exercising your pelvic muscles can help strengthen muscles used during urination.
+Exercising your pelvic muscles.
+This can help strengthen muscles used during urination.
 These exercises are called Kegels.
-They involve contracting as if you were stopping your urine stream and tightening your rectum as if trying not to pass gas.
-Your healthcare provider can help you learn how to do Kegels.
+They include contracting as if you were stopping your urine stream.
+And tightening your rectum as if trying not to pass gas.
+Your provider can help you learn how to do Kegels.

-Biofeedback to help you learn to control the movement of your bladder muscles.
-Sensors are placed on your abdomen.
+Biofeedback.
+This can help you learn to control the movement of your bladder muscles.
+Sensors are placed on your belly.
 They turn signals given off by your muscles into lines on a computer screen.

-Medication may be given to relax the bladder muscle.
-Medication can also help ease bladder contractions, which reduces the urge to urinate.
+Medicine.
+This may be given to relax the bladder muscle.
+Medicine can also help ease bladder contractions.
+This reduces the urge to urinate.

-Neuromodulation may be done if medication and behavioral changes don’t work.
-Electrical pulses are sent to the sacral nerves (nerves that affect the pelvic area).
+Neuromodulation.
+This may be done if medicine and behavioral changes don’t work.
+Electrical pulses are sent to the nerves that affect the pelvic area (sacral nerves).
 These pulses help relieve OAB and urge incontinence.

 With treatment, OAB can be managed.
-A condition, such as UTI, that has caused you to have OAB will be treated.
-Treatment may involve taking medications for months or years.
+A condition, such as UTI, that has led to your OAB will be treated.
+Treatment may include taking medicine for months or years.
 You may also need to make changes in your daily routine.
 This may include going to the bathroom more often than you think you need to.
-Or, you may need to cut back on caffeine and alcohol because these can make OAB symptoms worse.
+Or you may need to limit caffeine and alcohol because these can make symptoms worse.
 Your healthcare provider can tell you more.